 According to Portuguese law, interested parties have the right to claim or to participate in public proceedings concerning breach of relevant interests of a criminal nature.
-Notwithstanding this, according to certain case law, civil class actions are the appropriate way of getting compensation for these types of damages.
+Notwithstanding this, according to certain case law, civil class actions are the appropriate method of obtaining compensation for these types of damages.